boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 25/ Back to #sales.
 As the #website is still live, some new customers are coming and fill the contact form.

 Let’s go baby!

+26/ I had a client which requested the offers, which are very well defined on the website.
+I replied to them, but not feedback.
+Thinking to follow up.

+27/ Need to add #FreeTrial.
+I think 7 days are enough for a #digitalmenu #app.
+The #restaurants have time to test if this is what they need.